i18next/react-i18next-gitbook/latest/migrating-v9-to-v10.md

 ## Components without replacement

-The Interpolation which was for a long time marked as deprecated and replaced by the Trans Component was removed finally.
-So you will need to replace it with the Trans Component.
+The Interpolation component (which was marked as deprecated for a long time and replaced by the Trans Component) was removed finally.
+You will need to replace it with the Trans Component.

 ## Migration

 Replace your components like described below.
-Not having to use `Suspense` in your existing App you can set `useSuspense: false` in react.init options.react:
+If you don't have to use `Suspense` in your existing App you can set `useSuspense: false` in react.init options.react:

 ```javascript
 i18n.init({